Questions? Call or text anytime πŸ“ž 818-446-9627

 Discuss and agree upon boundaries together.
 Key areas include:

-• Conversations: Set limits on infertility talk, both within the relationship (e.g., the 20-minute rule) and with others (politely declining to discuss it, deflecting unsolicited advice).
+• Conversations: Set limits on infertility talk, both within the relationship and with others.

-• Social Events: Decide together which events (baby showers, kids' parties) feel manageable and which you need to skip.
+• Social Events: Decide together which events feel manageable and which you need to skip.
 It's okay to say no.

-• Medical Treatment: Understand your rights and communicate clearly with your medical team about your needs and limits.
+• Medical Treatment: Communicate clearly with your medical team about your needs and limits.

 Taking Care of Yourself, the Supporting Partner

 While your focus is rightly on your partner, it's absolutely essential not to neglect your own well-being.
 You cannot pour from an empty cup.
-Prioritizing self-care supporting partner infertility needs is crucial for sustaining your ability to provide support long-term.
+Prioritizing your own self-care is crucial for sustaining your ability to provide support long-term.

 Recognizing and Managing Your Own Stress and Emotions

-Acknowledge that this journey is stressful for you, too.
+Acknowledge that this process is stressful for you, too.
 You may be experiencing anxiety about the future, grief over setbacks, frustration with the process, or burnout from being the primary emotional support.
-It's vital to recognize these feelings and address them, rather than suppressing them in an attempt to "be strong".
+Recognize these feelings and address them.
+Suppressing them in an attempt to "be strong" doesn't serve you or your partner.

 • Relaxation Techniques: Practice deep breathing, meditation, mindfulness (apps like Calm or Headspace can help), or visualization.